A sceptic ghost hunter searching for the truth - is there really life after death? .

 “What kind of manifestation is it you have been having, I mean, is it rattling chains, noises apparitions that sort of thing?
 Tom asked he couldn’t quite keep the scepticism from his voice; he hoped Eleanor hadn’t noticed she was a very gracious hostess and charming company.

-In the five years, Tom had been doing this job he had never once come across a real haunting all could be, explained.
-Tom had hoped that if he could at least find one valid case that there was life beyond death, then the loss of his wife through cancer would be less painful for him to bear.
+In the five years, Tom had been doing this job he never once came across a real haunting all could be, explained.
+Tom hoped that if he could at least find one valid case that there was life beyond death, then the loss of his wife through cancer would be less painful for him to bear.
 Tom no longer had any hope of finding proof of any kind.
 He realised Eleanor hadn’t answered but seemed to be studying him with a sad almost sympathetic expression as if she understood what he was thinking.

 “I think I will leave you to decide that for yourself Tom, all I will tell you is it happens every year about this time,” Eleanor finally answered.
 She rose from the table, and Tom followed suit.